 - Falling off a bicycle without a helmet

 When caring for your child’s head injury after a visit with the doctor, monitor him or her closely for the following:

-- Changes in memory and judgement
+- Changes in memory and judgment

 - Increased sensitivity to light and sound